satoru707/satoru707/README.md

 ---

-Thank you for visiting my profile.
-I'm always open to collaboration, internships, freelance work, and cool technical challenges!
+You're welcome for visiting my profile.
+I'm always open to accepting your collaboration, internships, freelance work, and technical challenges!